 - Obsessive and repetitive behaviors

-PharmaGABA and picamilon are two types of GABA supplements that cross the blood brain barrier to lower glutamate levels and reduce inflammation.
+We recommend implementing a low-glutamate diet to counter the above-listed symptoms.
+Work with your healthcare practitioner to determine if PharmaGABA and picamilon, two types of GABA supplements that cross the blood brain barrier to lower glutamate levels and reduce inflammation, are right for your child.

 Increase Electrolytes and Trace Minerals